glutengo/rendering-strategies/backend/res/posts/angular/angular.md

 ### Universal JavaScript

 In the current setup, we are using universal JavaScript to run the same application on the server that we are running in the browser.
-This is comfortable because we do not need to rewrite the whole application.
+This is comfortable, because we do not need to rewrite the whole application.
 However we do need to be careful at some points.
-Some global browser variables that we may be used to rely on are not available when running the same code on a NodeJS server instead of a browser.
+Some global browser variables that we may be used to rely on are not available when running the same code on a Node.js server instead of a browser.
 The `document` and the `window` object are examples of these.
 We may still want to use these objects in our browser app and not wrap every access in a if statement to keep our code clean.
 Angular's solution for this problem is its [dependency injection](https://angular.io/guide/dependency-injection) system.